- January 21, 2017

 As with most dental procedures, the first step in a root canal is ensure that the tooth and the surrounding area are numb.
 A localized anesthetic is administered, and nothing happens until you tell us that you can’t feel a thing.

 For those who are nervous about dental procedures – and maybe about root canals in particular – we offer a number of dental sedation options to help you remain relaxed and comfortable.

 First, decayed areas of the tooth are removed.
 Then, your dentist uses a series of series of endodontic (inside the tooth) rotary files to carefully and gently extract infected pulp.
 The endodontic procedure also removes the nerve that’s been bothering you so badly.

 Once the pulp is cleared, your dentist will clean and sterilize the inside of your tooth before placing a special soft filling.
 The filling will protect your tooth and help to ensure that it remains healthy.
 Then, your tooth will prepared for a dental crown that will strengthen and protect it against damage, as well as restoring your ability to eat without pain.

 But What About Those Myths?

 An expertly performed root canal from one of our Shorewood Family Dental Care dentists alleviates pain.
 You’re numb throughout the procedure, and at worst you might feel a very slight discomfort afterward.

-Another myth is that root canals cause infection.
+Another common root canal myth is that the procedure can cause infection.
 Nothing could be further from the truth!
 A modern root canal removes infected tissue and prevents the infection from spreading into your bloodstream.
 Reinfection after a root canal should never happen, and we take great care to ensure that no bacteria are left inside the tooth that could cause further problems.

 The last myth is that it’s better, cheaper, and faster to pull the infected tooth.
 What we know now that we didn’t a hundred years ago is that your natural teeth are always best.
 Extracting a tooth is always a last resort.